ministryofjustice/moj-frontend/docs/components/add-another/_inline-layout.md

 #### Form field labels

 <div class="govuk-inset-text">
 You may need to change the legend sizes of some GOV.UK components that you use in this component.
-Change them to 'body (paragraph)' to follow [GOV.UK guidance on label and legend headings](https://design-system.service.gov.uk/get-started/labels-legends-headings/).
+Change them to 'body (paragraph)' to follow <a href="https://design-system.service.gov.uk/get-started/labels-legends-headings/">GOV.UK guidance on label and legend headings</a>.
 </div>

 Hidden text is added to the end of the component labels.
 This is to help screen reader users know which item they are editing or removing.
 In the example, it adds the content in brackets to these field labels: